wcheek/cdk-url-shortener/README.md

 ## Setup and useful commands

-I recommend going through the tutorial for CDK on <https://cdkworkshop.com/> - it explains pretty much everything.
+I recommend going through the tutorial for CDK on <https://cdkworkshop.com/> - it introduces the concepts much better than I could.

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile